zhictory/zhictory.github.io/README.md

 Git Style Guide

-- feat: add blogs or update blogs
+- feat: add posts or update posts
-- style: formatting, missing semi colons, etc; no blog change
+- style: formatting, missing semi colons, etc; no post change
 - chore: updating build tasks, package manager configs, etc

 The following is the description of the theme of my blog.